Grace over guilt

 Faith over humanism

-Another key dynamic shaping Berlin’s spiritual landscape is Christianity’s evolution within post-Christian religious society.
+Another dynamic shaping Berlin’s spiritual landscape is Christianity’s evolution within post-Christian religious society.
 Berlin was a major center for Enlightenment thinking in the 18th century.
 Owing largely to rapid secularization in a country with state-linked church structures, faith was widely reinterpreted as humanistic moralism.
 Post-WWII political reconciliation efforts further contributed to the rise of institutional ecumenicalism, where many churches began to espouse social justice, political activism, and shared human values as sufficient for Christian living.
-Few churches today emphasize or accept Scripture’s life-giving message of salvation.
-This ecumenical tide of humanistic moralism can also contribute to the “ideological colonization” of other traditional religious groups in unprecedented ways.
+Today, few churches emphasize or accept Scripture’s life-giving message of salvation.
+This ecumenical tide of humanistic moralism can also contribute to the “ideological colonization” of other religious groups in unprecedented ways.

 Church planting in this context means…